 Maybe they don’t ever want to have a serious conversation with someone about flower arrangements (no offence to anyone who has ever spoken to me about flower arrangements 😉 ), maybe they don’t want to pay out hundreds of pounds for those flowers, maybe they don’t want to walk in the footsteps of hundreds of other people, maybe they just don’t see the point in it…

-I went running into the kitchen to share all these thoughts with Matt who replied with ‘that’s what I’ve always said’.
+I went running into the kitchen to tell Matt that we were calling off the engagement and to share all my thoughts and he just replied with ‘that’s what I’ve always said’.
 So just like that our engagement was off.

 I can’t be too anti-marriage because at the end of the day I don’t know if I would have reached this place had Matt not proposed, I like to think I would have but every time he would tell me it was ‘just a piece of paper’ all I heard was ‘I don’t want to marry YOU’.
 I also know that when I wrote a blog post about it I had emails from women for years telling me they felt exactly the same way.
 I think the only way this can work is if you both feel exactly the same about it, maybe sometimes the proposal is needed… at the end of the day if it is just a case of not believing there is a point then what’s so wrong in just doing it?